kcampbel/hlahat/docs/_build/html/_sources/analysis.rst.txt

 HLA typing can be applied to 26 genes, spanning 7Mb in chromosome 6p21.3, including classical and non-classical Class I/II HLA genes, non-expressed Class I HLA pseudogenes, ATP binding cassette transporter genes, Class I chain-related and Class I-like genes: *HLA-A, HLA-B, HLA-C, HLA-DMA, HLA-DMB, HLA-DOA, HLA-DOB, HLA-DPA1, HLA-DPB1, HLA-DPB2, HLA-DQA1, HLA-DQB1, HLA-DRA, HLA-DRB1, HLA-E, HLA-F, HLA-G, HLA-H, HFE, HLA-K, HLA-L, MICA, MICB, TAP1, TAP2,* and *HLA-V*.
 These are specified as a comma-delimited list in the following HLA typing command by the `--locus-list` option.

 .. note::
     Do not include "HLA-" when specifying HLA genes (e.g. use ``--locus-list A`` instead of ``--locus-list HLA-A``).
-Typing generally takes the longest on the HLA-A locus, and this command can be scattered across each loci individually, followed by report aggregation and summary (See suggested workflow).
+Typing generally takes the longest on the HLA-A locus, and this command can be scattered across each loci individually, followed by report aggregation and summary (See Analysis > Suggested Workflow).

 Docker Commands (kcampbel/rnaseq_methods:v3)::